dnanexus/dxCompiler/doc/Developing.md

   * [executorWdl](https://github.com/dnanexus/dxCompiler/blob/main/executorWdl/src/main/resources/application.conf)
   * [executorCwl](https://github.com/dnanexus/dxCompiler/blob/main/executorCwl/src/main/resources/application.conf)

-is correct (you can use this [script](../scripts/update_version.sh) for that).
+is correct (you can use this script [for Linux](../scripts/update_version.sh) / [for macOS](../scripts/update_version_mac.sh) for that).
 It is used when building the release and creating the tag.
 Currently the version must be the same for all these packages.
 - Merge onto main branch, and make sure all [Github Actions](https://github.com/dnanexus/dxCompiler/actions) tests pass
 - Clean your `dx` environment because you'll be using limited-power tokens to run the release script.
 Do not mix them with your regular user token.
 ```